Skip to content

 From application to active validator.

-A simple process with clear handoffs between you, Foundation, and the network.
+A process with explicit handoffs between you, the Foundation, and the network.

 1. Phase 1